 ESE Support

 Massachusetts is a leader in K-12 education, yet great challenges and opportunities remain.
-As the administrative entity responsible for implementing and administering statewide education policies and reform efforts, ESE partners with districts to promote a culture of constant improvement and to provide districts with the tools and skills to put improvement into practice.
+As the administrative entity responsible for implementing and administering statewide education policies and reform efforts, ESE partners with districts to promote a culture of continuous improvement and to provide districts with the tools and skills to put improvement into practice.
 To serve that role more effectively, ESE has been working to align and organize itself to deliver innovative and effective supports to local schools and districts.